-e) WIOA Combined Plan: Is SNAP E&T included as a partner in the State's WIOA Combined Plan?
+A Combined Plan: Is SNAP E&T included as a partner in the State's WIOA bined Plan?

 ⊠ Yes

-🗆 No
+□ No

-f) TANF/GA Coordination: Describe how the State agency is coordinating with TANF/GA programs, services, partners, and/or activities.
+TANF/GA Coordination: Describe how the State agency is coordinating with TANF/GA programs, services, partners, and/or activities.
 Describe any TANF/GA special initiatives targeting specific populations and any actions taken to coordinate with these efforts.